Örgryte IS

 Örgryte Idrottssällskap, commonly referred to as Örgryte IS, Örgryte ([ˈœ̂ːrˌɡryːtɛ]) or (especially locally) ÖIS or Öis, is a Swedish sports club based in Gothenburg.
 It consists of four departments, namely bowling, football, athletics and wrestling.
 However, the club is best known for its football department.
-It is the oldest football club in Sweden.
 The club was founded in 1887 which makes it the oldest active sports club in the country.

 History

-The club was founded on 4 December 1887 by Willhem Friberg and participated in the first football match in Sweden on 22 May 1892.
+The club was founded on 4 December 1887 by Willhem Friberg and participated in the first football match in Sweden on 22 May 1892; football had been brought to the club by lacemakers from the Newmilns club in Ayrshire in 1891.
 Today, a memorial on Heden in central Gothenburg reminiscent of this match.
 Another memorial has been erected inside the amusement park Liseberg. Örgryte IS came to dominate the childhood of Swedish football.
 In 1904 Örgyte IS met a friendly match between the English Corinthian FC, thanks for the hospitality donated a silver cup – Corinthian Bowl that next year became the prize in a contest between Sweden's best teams.

 In 1908 Örgyte IS officially opened its facility Walhalla stadium.
 Hugo Levin, football player and the secretary of Örgyte IS, was one of many involved in the building of Walhalla and had several positions in Gothenburg football.
 Walhalla was inaugurated by a match between Örgryte and German champions Viktoria Berlin.
-Between 1910–1924 Örgryte IS played in the Swedish series, a series that lacked national status despite participation by leading teams. Öis won the series in 1910, 1912 and 1924 the team won the 1924 Western series, and then the final against AIK.
+Between 1910 and 1924 Örgryte IS played in the Swedish series, a series that lacked national status despite participation by leading teams. Öis won the series in 1910, 1912 and 1924 the team won the 1924 Western series, and then the final against AIK.
 Player Sven Rydell who became Sweden's first major football star and became known for his fast play and creative dribbling, but above all for his ability to score.
 Carl-Erik Holmberg was a contributor to its success, with its total of 193 goals in the Swedish League for Örgryte IS.
 1926 the team celebrated a major success when beating Aston Villa 5–2, which was unusual.

 In the first decades of the 20th century, Örgryte IS also played bandy.
 The club became Gothenburg district champions in this sport in 1917.

 In the late 1930s the fortunes began to decline for the team.
 They finished 10th out of 12 teams in both 1938 and 1939, and avoided relegation.
 In 1940 Örgyte IS relegated from allsvenskan to Division II Västra.